One Hundred Coffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 - Nutty, chocolatey, and caramel flavors become more pronounced.

-- Slight fruitiness may still be present but is more subdued compared to light roasts.
+- Slight fruitiness may still be present, but it is more subdued compared to light roasts.

 - A mellow sweetness, often with hints of toffee or brown sugar.